Workers’ Compensation Fraud in Washington, D.C. & Alexandria, VA

 You can defend against an allegation of workers’ compensation fraud.
 A few of these defenses include:

 - Lack of Intent.
 If you didn’t mean to steal the money, then you may have a defense.
 For example, you may have made an honest mistake in the paperwork to the insurance company and that mistake led to additional benefits that you would have otherwise not been eligible for.

 - Mistake of Fact.
-If you misunderstood stood the facts of the situation and reported the erroneous information based on this misunderstanding, then the mistake of facts can negate the mental state required in Virginia to be convicted of workers’ compensation fraud.
+If you misunderstood stood the facts of the situation and reported the erroneous information based on this misunderstanding, then the mistake of facts can negate the mental state required in Alexandria, VA to be convicted of workers’ compensation fraud.

 Defenses are not your only option.
 As mentioned, S.L.
-England believes in holding the state, the judge, and the jury accountable to the principle you are innocent until proven guilty beyond a reasonable doubt.
-He will introduce reasonable doubt regarding your involvement in any alleged workers’ compensation fraud.
+England, PLLC believes in holding the state, the judge, and the jury accountable to the principle you are innocent until proven guilty beyond a reasonable doubt.
+Our attorney will introduce reasonable doubt regarding your involvement in any alleged workers’ compensation fraud.

-If you have been charged with workers’ compensation fraud in the District of Columbia / Virginia metropolitan area, reach out to S. L. England today.
-He is committed to formidable, smart criminal fraud defense.
-He understands how mistakes are made in workers’ comp cases.
-And he is ready to help you clear your good name and get back to healing or returning to work.
+If you have been charged with workers’ compensation fraud in the District of Columbia / Alexandria, VA metropolitan area, reach out to S. L. England, PLLC today.
+We are committed to formidable, smart criminal fraud defense and understand how mistakes are made in workers’ comp cases.
+We are ready to help you clear your good name and get back to healing or returning to work.